| The

 on the right).
 All three children attempt to complete the addition

-wrong body-part, then has to be "it."
+wrong body part, then has to be "it."
 This child should

 quickly select and point to another child while calling out

-the name of an animal to portray.
+the name of an animal of his choice.

 The instructions to form each animal are as